msanatan/msanatan.github.io/source/_posts/2019/thoughts-after-making-my-first-godot-game.md

 My experience with Unity was so annoying at times.
 Crashes were not so frequent that I couldn't learn how to make games with Unity.
 It did happen enough times for me to notice it, and to be annoyed with it.
 Godot doesn't give me any problems while running.
 I'm sure Unity in 2019 is probably much more stable now than a couple of years back, will let you know when I get into it again :-).

 Godot is extremely lightweight, compared to Unity and Unreal at least.
 The application takes up about 68 MB of space!
 Unity after installing took up close to 1GB.
 Unreal I believe came up to roughly 8GB.
-For comparative features, this is simply marvelous.
+For comparative features, this is simply marvellous.
 It's also not a RAM hog like the others.
 So yes, you can use Godot with your 1 million Chrome tabs and it will be fine.

 ### Scenes and Nodes